 No 100 or 200 level undergraduate courses nor more than nine credit hours of 300 or 400 level undergraduate courses can be applied or substituted for graduate courses.
 A student should check to see if these can be applied to full-time student status for financial aid.
-Specific nutrition undergraduate course work that cannot be substituted for a graduate level course includes NUTR 204, NUTR 203 Scientific Principles in Human Nutrition, and/or NUTR 211 Scientific Principles of Food.
+Specific nutrition undergraduate course work that cannot be substituted for a graduate level course includes NUTR 204 Perspectives in Nutrition and Food Science, NUTR 203 Scientific Principles in Human Nutrition, and/or NUTR 211 Scientific Principles of Food.

-A checklist specific to post-graduate students is as follows:

-- Meet with Karen Beathard and Dr. Poppy Capehart to coordinate requirements for DPD coursework. - Attend the DPD orientation and meet the Eligibility Requirements for Participation in the DPD Program to change to the DPD track. - Read Preparing to be the Most Qualified Applicant and Criteria to Consider in DI Program Selection sections of the DPD Handbook. - Read ACEND Suggestions to Improve Your Chances at Getting a Dietetic Internship Position: https://www.eatrightpro.org/acend/students-and-advancing-education/dietetic-internship-match-students/suggestions-to-improve-your-chances-at-getting-a-dietetic-internship-position
+A checklist specific to post-graduate students is as follows: Meet with Dr. Karen Beathard and Dr. Poppy Capehart to coordinate requirements for DPD coursework.
+Attend the DPD orientation and meet the Eligibility Requirements for Participation in the DPD Program to change to the DPD track.
+Read Preparing to be the Most Qualified Applicant and Criteria to Consider in DI Program Selection sections of the DPD Handbook.
+Start investigating DI programs.
+Use available resources found in the resource section and attend open houses at DI programs that interest you - this will allow you to learn the selection criteria at these respective DI programs.
+Focus on integration, synthesis, and application of nutrition knowledge in courses, maintaining good grades, building your resume with dietetic-related experiences and expanding your portfolio.
+Attend open houses and/or programs you are planning to apply.

-- Start investigating DI programs.
-Use available resources found in the resource section and attend open houses at DI programs that interest you this will allow you to learn the selection criteria at these respective DI programs. - Focus on integration, synthesis, and application of nutrition knowledge in courses, maintaining good grades, building your resume with dietetic-related experiences and expanding your portfolio. - Attend open houses and/or programs you are planning to apply. - Gain related work, volunteer, and dietitian shadowing experiences in a variety of settings; update your e-portfolio and LinkedIn account with new experiences. - Participate in a mentoring program such as the RD Mentorship Program. - Read the Applying to The DI Match section of the DPD Handbook. - Attend the DI Preparation Workshop & Fair (fall semester) and fall and spring DPD meetings. - Consider attending the Academy Food and Nutrition Conference and Expo (FNCE) in October. - Apply for The Texas Academy Foundation (by February), The Academy Foundation (by February) scholarships.
-Note: you must be a student member of The Academy to apply for professional scholarships. - Apply for DI programs by designated deadlines. - Attend the Texas Academy Annual Conference and Expo (ACE) in April. - Consider applying to show a research poster at ACE - Submit the completed DI Intent to Apply Survey at https://tamuag.az1.qualtrics.com/jfe/form/SV_2ulxtbtovX25GgC by May 30th - one year prior to application to a DI.
+Gain related work, volunteer, and dietitian snadowing experiences in a variety of settings; update your e-portfolio and LinkedIn account with new experiences.
+Register for NUTR 408 Professional Development in Nutrition and Dietetics Read the Applying to The DI Match section of the DPD Handbook.
+Attend the Nutrition and Dietetics Career Workshop and Fair, previously known as the DI Preparation Workshop & Fair (fall semester).
+Consider attending the Academy Food and Nutrition Conference and Expo (FNCE) in October.
+Apply for The Texas Academy Foundation (by March), The Academy Foundation (by February) scholarships.
+Note: you must be a student member of The Academy to apply for professional scholarships.
+Apply for DI programs by designated deadlines.
+Attend the Texas Academy Annual Conference and Expo (ACE) in April.
+Consider applying to show a research poster at ACE